 More chili recipes you’ll love

-Satisfy your sweet tooth with dessert after a bowl of comfort food
+Satisfy your sweet tooth with some favorite desserts

 - 2 teaspoons olive oil